List of unproduced television projects based on Marvel Comics: Marvel's Most Wanted

+In July 2011, a Mockingbird series was in development at ABC Family.
+The original idea never materialized, and the character was introduced in the ABC series Agents of S.H.I.E.L.D., set in the Marvel Cinematic Universe.

 By April 2015, Marvel Television was developing a spin-off series from Agents of S.H.I.E.L.D. to be developed by that series' executive producer Jeffrey Bell and writer Paul Zbyszewski, and would follow storylines that occurred at the end of Agents of S.H.I.E.L.D.s second season, with its own pilot planned.
 Adrianne Palicki and Nick Blood entered negotiations to star in the series as their ex-spies and ex-spouses Bobbi Morse and Lance Hunter, respectively.
 ABC passed on the spin-off in early May, but that August, it was revived as Marvel's Most Wanted with a pilot order.
 Bell and Zbyszewski returned to develop the series and to co-write the pilot, with it focusing on Morse and Hunter as they are on the run trying to uncover a conspiracy against them without S.H.I.E.L.D.'s help, and partner with rogue adventurer Dominic Fortune.
 In May 2016, ABC again passed on the series.

-Eternals
+Untitled Eternals series

 By mid-April 2015, Marvel Television and screenwriter John Ridley were developing a series to reinvent an existing Marvel character or property for ABC, and in January 2016, Ridley confirmed it was in development and that it would incorporate the "socially conscious nature" of the Marvel Netflix series Jessica Jones and his series American Crime to it while still being direct entertainment.
 A year later, ABC Entertainment president Channing Dungey revealed Ridley was rewriting his script, with Ridley saying this was so the series brings something different to viewers of superhero television series to fill an area not explored by Marvel and hoped the series was nearing creation.
 By August 2017, Dungey was unsure if Ridley was still working on the project, and was confirmed to have "fizzled" in December 2019 when Marvel Television was shut down and folded into Marvel Studios.

-In January 2024, John Ridley confirmed on the Comic Book Club podcast that the untitled series was based on the Marvel property "Eternals" which received a live action movie adaptation in 2021.
+In January 2024, John Ridley confirmed on the Comic Book Club podcast that the untitled series was based on the Marvel property "Eternals", which received a live-action movie adaptation in 2021.
 Ridley confirmed that the project is "not in the works anymore".
 Ridley proceeded to describe his take as "so f–king weird," and repeatedly contextualised that "but good" comparison.
 "There was my version, a good version, which is good to me…. which doesn't mean anything," he told the Comic Book Club podcast hosts.
 Eventually, "There was the version that [Marvel] ended up doing which… I don't think that version was particularly good—I'll be honest—and for all kinds of reasons."